Medical carbon dioxide - CO2

 What is medical carbon dioxide used for?

-One of the main uses of medical carbon dioxide is carbon dioxide insufflation, where the gas is introduced into the body to assist in various medical procedures.
-For example, CO2 is used in endoscopic examinations and procedures such as colonoscopy to expand the intestine and give the doctor a better view.
-Insufflation of CO2 causes the intestine to expand, which reduces the risk of injury during the procedure.
+One of the primary uses of medical carbon dioxide is carbon dioxide insufflation, in which the gas is introduced into the body to assist in various medical procedures.
+For example, CO2 is used in endoscopic examinations and procedures such as colonoscopy to expand the intestine and allow the physician a better view.
+Insufflation of CO2 expands the intestine, reducing the risk of injury during the procedure.

-Another application of medical carbon dioxide is CO2 angiography, in which the gas is used as a contrast agent to make blood vessels visible.
-Compared to conventional iodine-containing contrast agents, CO2 offers several advantages, such as fewer allergic reactions and faster excretion from the body.
+Another application of medical carbon dioxide is CO2 angiography, in which the gas is used as a contrast agent to visualize blood vessels.
+Compared to conventional iodine-based contrast agents, CO2 offers several advantages, including fewer allergic reactions and faster elimination from the body.

 In addition, medical carbon dioxide is used in modern medicine as a pneumoperitoneum gas to elevate the peritoneum during laparoscopic procedures.
 This allows the surgeon a better view and facilitates access to the surgical areas.

-Medical carbon dioxide is also used for carbon dioxide therapy, also known as carboxytherapy.
-This treatment involves injecting the gas directly into the skin to treat various medical conditions, such as promoting wound healing, reducing cellulite and scars, or improving circulation.
+Medical-grade carbon dioxide is also used for carbon dioxide therapy, also known as carboxytherapy.
+In this treatment, the gas is injected directly into the skin to treat various medical conditions, such as promoting wound healing, reducing cellulite and scars, or improving circulation.